Heavy Equipment Operator/CDL

 This program is delivered face-to-face and may contain online components.

 Individuals must hold a current driver license and be at least 18 years old to register.
+Student must also have a high school diploma or equivalent.

 According to the Bureau of Labor Statistics, job demands as a construction equipment operator is expected to increase by 23 percent, which is faster than average jobs.
 As the population and business growth increase more and more jobs will be available.
 Bridges and roads need to be maintained and redone before they become unsafe.
 All these jobs require a construction equipment operator.